Amirarsham/Pain-and-gene-expression/README.md

 Codes and design files used in Biology Honours research

-Project title: Pain and the social brain: evaluating the effect of a noxious stimulus on expression of the prosocial hormone, parathyroid hormone 2
+Project title: Evaluating the effect of a noxious stimulus on gene expression

 Lab: Erickson's Lab